SIM free mobile phones

 Please note that you can’t compare SIM free mobile phones with Compare the Market.

 Why would I want a SIM free mobile phone?

 It would be crazy to stump up money for a mobile phone when mobile networks give you one for free with a contract, right?

-But in reality, the handsets are not free – the networks need to recoup their ‘gift’ of the handset by committing users to lengthy contracts, which can be quite expensive.
+But, in reality, the handsets aren’t free – the networks need to recoup their ‘gift’ of the handset by committing users to lengthy contracts, which can be expensive.

 The main benefit of a SIM free (handset only) deal is you’re not tied into a contract, so you have the freedom to decide:

 Having the option of 'pay as you go' or SIM only will mean that your monthly payments could be cheaper than with a phone contract.